singularityhacker/Content/singularity-hacker-book/digital-power-laws.md

 Let’s look at the current top cloud storage providers.
 Apple offers two terabytes of cloud storage for about $10 a month.
 Google offers the same space for the same price as well as 10 terabytes for about $100 a month.
 After that, users can get 20 terabytes for $200 a month, 30 terabytes for $300 a month, and so on.
 Dropbox offers yet a similar package but with extras like full-text search for $20 a month.
 Lastly and most competitive is Amazon offering an incredible $0.004 per gigabyte per month through its Glacier storage service.
 When you take these cloud providers into account and consider that they will only grow via economies of scale, you see that Kryder’s law is in full effect.

 Note that this also doesn't even take into consideration innovations like Filecoin that actually distribute Kryder's Law by allowing anyone with storage capacity to rent that space out.
 You could look at it like Uber or Airbnb for digital storage.
-This highlights the idea that this digital power laws, like the others, should not be strictly tied to a hardware implementation.
+This highlights the idea that this digital power law, like the others, should not be strictly tied to a hardware implementation.
 Similar to how Moore's Law continues but not strictly through cramming more transistors on a chip but through new engineering architectures.
 The same principle applies.

 **Nielsen’s Law**